FZambia/centrifuge/docs/content/client_api.rst

 .. _client_api:

-There are two ways to communicate with Centrifuge from browser.
-First, you can use pure Websockets.
-Second, SockJS library - ['websocket', 'xdr-streaming', 'xhr-streaming', 'iframe-eventsource', 'iframe-htmlfile', 'xdr-polling', 'xhr-polling', 'iframe-xhr-polling', 'jsonp-polling'] can be used.

 Javascript client designed to be very simple.
 I think the most difficult part of it is configuration.
 But lets go through its API step by step.